MauroQuaglia/empty/README.md

-# empty
-Simple project to test my gems.
+A simple project for testing my gems.